 Profile

-Marzia is a PhD candidate in International Law at the Graduate Institute of International and Development Studies and Teaching Assistant in the department of History of Legal and Political Doctrines at the University of Geneva.
-Her interests range from philosophy of international law to human rights law, international law in times of crisis, and the relationship between psychology and international law.
-In 2019, Marzia obtained her Master in Political, Legal, and Economic Philosophy (insigni cum laude) at the University of Bern, where she worked as a Graduate Student Assistant.
-In 2016, Marzia received her undergraduate degree in Philosophy and Social Sciences (summa cum laude) from Cà Foscari University in Venice.
-In Italy, she has been locally, regionally, and nationally involved in politics.
+Marzia Marastoni is a PhD candidate in International Law at the Geneva Graduate Institute of International and Development Studies.
+Currently, she serves as a Teaching Assistant in Legal and Political Theories at the University of Geneva and as a Human Rights Advisor at the Permanent Mission of Afghanistan to the UN in Geneva.
+Her academic interests span from legal philosophy to human rights law, international law in times of crisis, and the intersection of psychology with international law.
+Marzia earned her master’s degree in Political, Legal, and Economic Philosophy from the University of Bern, where she also worked as a Student Assistant.
+Marzia completed her undergraduate studies in Philosophy and Social Sciences at Cà Foscari University in Venice.
+In Italy, she has been actively involved in regional and national politics.

 Research Interests